 Strong bilingual programme

-Building from the strong dual language foundation set in Pre-School, we continue to offer a strong bilingual programme in Mandarin, Hindi, or Japanese in the Primary years.
-Pick between a dual language environment or a full bilingual immersion programme.
+Building from the strong bilingual foundation set in Pre-School, we continue to offer Mandarin, Hindi, or Japanese in the Primary years.
+Take it as an additional language or join our award-winning English-Mandarin Bilingual Immersion Programme.
 Whichever you choose, our bilingual programmes develop more than literacy skills — it offers cultural immersion through learning experiences such as field trips, concerts, and reading programmes.
 The result?
 A profound love for the language, and more internationally minded individuals.

 Strong English support for non-native speakers

 When English is not the first language of the student, EtonHouse provides English as an Additional Language (EAL) lessons to help develop proficiency in the language.
 The ultimate goal is to improve your child’s abilities in the four key skills needed to participate meaningfully in mainstream classes — speaking, reading, writing, and listening.
 In cases where the student comes with no or very low English language competency, we offer Intensive EAL classes to build proficiency in spoken English.

 Watch the story of the Fernandes family and their sharing on the EAL programme.

 Diverse specialist programmes that ensure holistic development